KenjiE20/openttdiscord/README.md

 ### Inviting the bot
 + Run the bot with `node index.js`
-+ On first run (no channels) the bot will output an invite link to the log & console.
++ On first run (no servers) the bot will output an invite link to the log & console.
 Follow this link to invite the bot to a server.

 ### Adding servers / channels
 + Once the bot is added to your server, you can use the `!newserver` command to create a new OpenTTD server mapping.
 Optionally you can pass a name, ip and port.